 Frederick University (Department of Maritime Transport & Commerce)

 The ECOPORTIL Project aims to improve the environmental quality of ports and their surrounding coastal environment by supporting their sustainability, through the implementation of modern methodologies and good practices according to EU and national legislation as well as through innovative tools and methods for the training and capacity building of stakeholders in the ports and nearby coastal zones as a prevention measure of pollution and preservation of natural maritime resources.

 MER Lab was subcontracted by Frederick University to implement an important working package of the Interreg Balkan-Mediterranean programme ECOPORTIL.
-The working package involves two deliverables that focus on the current environmental status of Limassol New Port and the surrounding area and Ecomapping of Limassol port, both of which are critical steps towards the enhancement of Limassol’s Port environmental performance.
+The working package involved two deliverables that focused on the current environmental status of Limassol New Port and the surrounding area and Ecomapping of Limassol port, both of which are critical steps towards the enhancement of Limassol’s Port environmental performance.

-More specifically, the contract anticipates the following services from MER Lab:
+More specifically, the contract anticipated the following services from MER Lab:

 Deliverable 1: To underline the current environmental status of the study area using peer-reviewed or gray literature, and provide all legislative background regarding shipping/maritime activities.
 More specifically, the deliverable summarizes the climatic conditions, seismic activity, geomorphological characteristics, and the terrestrial/marine environment of Limassol, Cyprus.
-The deliverable provides information on the current infrastructure of Limassol, and the various anthropogenic impacts on the marine environment of Limassol.
-Finally, these are complemented by international, European and national legislative background, relevant to maritime activities.
+The submitted deliverable provided information on the current infrastructure of Limassol, and the various anthropogenic impacts on the marine environment of Limassol.
+Finally, these were complemented by international, European and national legislative background, relevant to maritime activities.